sparlingo/econPresents/index.md

 * Stock - a partial share of company profits
 * Bond - a promise to repay money X at time Y
 * Interest rate - the cost of borrowing money
+* Aggregate - you sum all the things

 ---
 # Our Day's Labour